danvargg/folio/README.md

 ## Machine Learning

-- __Clicks Prediction__: (2017 - 2017) A Random Forest model that predicts which pieces of content a base of users is likely to click on.
+- __Clicks Prediction__: (2017 - 2017) A Random Forests model that predicts which pieces of content a base of users is likely to click on.

 <img src="https://github.com/danvargg/folio/blob/master/clicks/clicks.PNG" width=25%>